hackclub/hackclub/workshops/that_was_easy/README.md

 Open up the console in Cloud9 if you don't see it already, by going to `View > Console`.
 Then, making sure you are on the tab that has a prompt with your username and workspace, type the following git commands:

 1. `git add --all`
-2. `git commit -m "Add Easy button"`
+2. `git commit -m "Create a 'That Was Easy' button"`
 3. `git push`

 Enter your username and password, and you should be all set.
 This should update your personal website so that your "Easy" button can be found at `https://USERNAME.github.io/that_was_easy/`.